(Updated Dec. 20, 2024)

 Beltran began the 2011 season with the Mets and was traded to the Giants in July for pitching prospect Zack Wheeler.

-“By trading for Beltran, the Giants have picked up their most prominent hitter since Barry Bonds,” declared the San Francisco Examiner.
+“By trading for Beltran, the Giants picked up their most prominent hitter since Barry Bonds,” the San Francisco Examiner declared.

 Late in the season, Beltran switched agents, dropping Scott Boras and going with Dan Lozano, who also represented Albert Pujols.